JGtHb/NVFanControl/README.md

 No direct configuration is supported, but the script is small and easily modified for your use-case.
 Points of interest might include:
 * /run/current-system/sw/bin is only need on NixOS systems.
 Traditional systems can omit this.
 * The -c 0 option of nvidia-settings refers to the display to be controlled (e.g. DISPLAY=:0).
-* The script will disable automatic fan control on every run with the nvidia-settings option GPUFanControlState=1.
 * The script uses a steep sine wave curve to smoothly ramp fan speeds when the GPU is between 50 and 80 degrees celsius.
 If you want to adjust this curve, use a graphing calculator to check your formula.
 Pay attention to the temperature floor and ceilling, as your curve may oscillate a different direction than intended if it is not properly bound.
 Test changes thoroughly.